 Once we’ve received your graduate results from your education provider and we are satisfied that you have met all the requirements for registration, we will finalise your application.

-When you are registered, we will publish your name to the online national register of practitioners, and you can start working as an osteopath!
+When you are registered, we will publish your name to the Register of practitioners, and you can start working as an osteopath!

 When you apply for registration, your application is carefully assessed against the Board’s requirements for registration.

-For graduate registration as an osteopath, you need to prove that you meet the following standards:
+For registration as an osteopath, you need to prove that you meet the following standards: